 Curriculum & Requirements

-All general education courses in the lower biennium will have a writing dimension, which includes writing-to-learn exercises, essay exams and a formal out-of-class writing assignment.
+All Core Curriculum courses at the 100 or 200 level will have a writing dimension, which includes writing-to-learn exercises, essay exams and a formal out-of-class writing assignment.
 These writing requirements must be described in the course syllabus.

-Courses should promote the concept of writing-to-learn and focus on the writing process as a means to understanding course content.
+Courses will promote the concept of writing-to-learn and focus on the writing process as a means to understanding course content.
 Possible writing-to-learn exercises include:

 Formal Out-of-Class Writing Assignment

 Every course will require students to write a minimum of two typed pages of formal writing that demonstrates their general writing ability: thesis development, organization, paragraphing, grammar, mechanics, etc. Instructors will guide students through the writing process, providing feedback as students work toward the finished product.
 Possible activities include collecting thesis statements, requiring formal or informal outlines, using peer review, requiring students to work with tutors in the Writing Center, providing feedback on drafts, conducting peer review workshops in class, conferencing with students about their writing, implementing a revision policy for essays.
 Possible writing assignments include:

 - Book reviews

 Students will be expected to use the college writing guide – currently The Wadsworth Handbook (latest edition) – as the writing guide for 100 and 200 level courses in the Core.

 Writing-Intensive (WI) Courses

 All WI courses will require students to compose a minimum of 3,000 words of polished writing for the semester.
 Instructors will provide systematic attention to the writing process by guiding students through the various stages of that process.
 Suggestions for integrating the writing process into courses include: requiring students to submit thesis statements, outlines, and other planning documents for review; providing written feedback on student drafts; and conducting peer review in the classroom.